 Members and Guests of Mesquite Lutheran Church - In this fast changing COVID-19 Corona virus outbreak, we are keeping up with its impact on our community through CDC and Southern Nevada Health Dept. We are taking precautions to keep everyone safe and healthy at MLC with additional sanitizing of surfaces, door handles etc. along with our usual cleaning, making hand sanitizer available, discouraging hand shakes, and encouraging you to follow the guidelines of the CDC - see below.

-ATTENTION: ALL ACTIVITIES AND SERVICES ARE CANCELLED/POSTPONED FOR 30 DAYS OR UNTIL FURTHER NOTICE PER GOVERNOR'S ORDERS.
+ATTENTION: ALL ACTIVITIES AND SERVICES ARE CANCELLED/POSTPONED UNTIL FURTHER NOTICE.
 WATCH OUR PAGE FOR CHANGES/UPDATE.
 CALL OR EMAIL Church with questions or needs.
 Please watch for further communications.
 And keep everyone in your prayers.
 Information Below From CDC.gov TAKE STEPS TO PROTECT YOURSELF

 Clean your hands often • Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing. • If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry. • Avoid touching your eyes, nose, and mouth with unwashed hands.

 Avoid close contact • Avoid close contact with people who are sick • Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.